LDNOOBWV2/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words_V2/README.md

 > Written with [StackEdit](https://stackedit.io/).
 > # [List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words_V2](https://github.com/LDNOOBWV2/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words_V2#list-of-dirty-naughty-obscene-and-otherwise-bad-words_v2)

 This list of words is a follow-up and extension of the Shutterstock [List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/tree/master) as that list is not maintained anymore.
-As there are many profanity word lists around in the web (and many not maintained) there content was crabbed and joint here together (see the source list below).
+As there are many profanity word lists around on the web (and many not maintained) their content was crabbed and joined here together (see the source list below).
-As the opinion which words should be in such lists varies between culture, language, and geographies, feel free to extend them to your needs.
+As the opinion on which words should be in such lists varies between culture, language, and geographies, feel free to extend them to your needs.
 #### Structure and Format
 The files are named by the isocode of the country and are **utf-8** encoded, having one expression per line.
-All words contained in the Englisch "*en*" file are excluded in the other language files.
-For often used words were the classification as a profane word is doubtful there is a csv-file "*questionable_international_words.csv*" (separator is the comma "**,**") with 152 words for several languages.
-The header line contains the iso-code of the language, a classification column and remark column.
-These words are **NOT** included in the language-files.
+All words contained in the English "*en*" file are excluded in the other language files.
+For often-used words where the classification as a profane word is doubtful there is a csv-file "*questionable_international_words.csv*" (separator is the comma "**,**") with 152 words for several languages.
+The header line contains the iso-code of the language, a classification column, and a remark column.
+These words are **NOT** included in the language files.
 #### Languages Files Overview
 | Name               	| Isocode|
 | ----------------------| -----------------